-The Voltage sensor is shipped fully calibrated.
-For better accuracy the sensor can also be calibrated in one of two ways - Set Zero and Two Point Calibration
+The Voltage sensor requires no calibration.
+For better accuracy the sensor can also be calibrated in one of two ways - Set Zero and Two Point Calibration.

 Calibration - MiLABTM

 Set Zero Calibration

 - 1. Tap the Settings button next to the sensor's name - 2.
 Flip the Set as Zero switch to set the current value as the zero or base value.